fakhraldeen18/Backend_Fanz_Challenges/README.md

 **(>>= Right Shift Operator):** It used to shift the bits to the left of the first operand by the number of positions.
 I used to shift the decimal number right by 1 position in line (6).

+### Challenge 5: Fibonacci Sequence (Laravel Way)
+**Question:**

+Create a PHP function (Laravel way) that generates a Fibonacci sequence of a specified length.
+Explain whether you would use recursion or iteration for this task, and provide your implementation.

+**Answer:**

+When generating a Fibonacci sequence, iteration is usually more efficient than recursion because of the overhead that recursion introduces, and for large lengths may result in excessive function calls and slower performance.